Dave has been a runner for almost 30 years. In January 2016, he was still running 4-5 miles three times a week.

 On Friday morning, March 4, we got the results of the MRIs and the brain MRI showed that he had a lesion on the frontal lobe.
 Dr. Bhatia wanted a brain biopsy immediately.
 Dave was prepped for surgery, but it was postponed when the surgeon noticed that Dave had been taking Aleve.
 The possibility of a brain bleed was not worth the risk.

 Chemo treatment began on March 16, Michelle's birthday.
-Dave has to be hospitalized for the chemo treatments since they are so strong.
-He receives the chemo on and off for three days.
+Dave had to be hospitalized for the chemo treatments since they were so strong.
+He received the chemo on and off for three days.